 London

-Flowers Gallery, London,
+Flowers Gallery, Photography Director,

 Architectural Association Visiting School,